jkelowitt/t-builder/README.md

 Allows the user to plot any polyprotic or polyfunctional titration curve.

-Use, run the main_gui.py or the executable to open the GUI.
-Requires pandas, numpy, matplotlib, and dearpygui to be installed.
+Run the executable to open the GUI.

+Enter the data as indicated into the data entry area of the GUI.
+Click "Save Titration Data" or "Save Bjerrum Data" to save the data plotted above to a CSV file.

 ## TODO: